can mold exposure cause hair loss

 4. Toxin Production

-Certain molds, particularly the dreaded black mold, are known for producing mycotoxins – toxic compounds that are no friend to your body or hair.
+Certain fungus, particularly the dreaded black mold, is known for producing mycotoxins – toxic compounds that are no friend to your body or hair.
 When these spores are inhaled, they enter your lungs and bloodstream, allowing mycotoxins to circulate throughout your system.
 This infiltration affects more than just your respiratory health; it disrupts various bodily functions, including those that support hair growth.

 When mycotoxins disrupt your body's natural processes, including cellular function and nutrient delivery to hair follicles, the damage can leave your hair weakened, more prone to thinning, and unable to grow effectively.
 Essentially, mold toxins can cause hair follicles to become stressed and unable to produce healthy hair.